Mitigating Risks in Western Canada’s Hot Construction Market: Part 1

 Mitigation Strategy:

-Labour and immigration matters require specialized and expert advice to mitigate context-specific risks.
+Labour and immigration matters require tailored advice to mitigate context-specific risks.
 If your firm is looking to recruit international talent, contact the MLT Aikins Immigration Group.

 Next week, we’ll take a look supply chain disruptions, irregular cash flows, increasing insolvency risks and other issues affecting Western Canada’s hot construction market.
 If you need help navigating these risks, contact a member of our Construction team.